erickericki/erickericki/README.md

 - 👋 Hi, I’m @erickericki
-- 👀 I’m interested in optics
+- 👀 I’m interested in optics, programation and data science
-- 🌱 I’m currently learning physics
+- 🌱 I’m currently learning physics and
-- 💞️ I’m looking to collaborate on optic simulation
+- 💞️ I’m looking to collaborate on optic simulation, programation and data science
 - 📫 How to reach me ...

 <!---